nikadoesntcare/PowerPop/README.md

 # ᯓ 𑣲 : Acknowledgement ꩜⋆˚

 We would like to express our deepest gratitude to everyone who supported us throughout the completion of our OOP project **Power POP!** To our instructor, **Ma'am Grace Alib**, for the guidance, acknowledgement, and support.
 To our friends — thank you for the unwavering effort, and support you shared from start to finish. ✧₊⁺

+# **◟♯  Disclaimer**

+This project and its contents are provided for example and learning purposes only.
+We cannot guarantee that the program will provide a 100% accurate results.
+Users are advised to use this project as a temporary alternative.